LucasAlNascimento/burger-place-app/README.md

 ### Access to App in Production | Vercel
 https://burger-place-app.vercel.app/

-### Extensions | !!
-MANDATORY USE OF THE CHROME EXTENSION TO DEAL WITH CORS POLICY COMING FROM BACK-END !!
+!!
+MANDATORY USE OF THE BELOW CHROME EXTENSION TO DEAL WITH CORS POLICY COMING FROM BACK-END !!

+### Extensions
 https://chromewebstore.google.com/detail/moesif-origincors-changer/digfbfaphojjndkpccljibejjbppifbc

 ### Languages